HTTP-RPC/Kilo/README.md

         }
     });

 Note that the above example uses an anonymous inner class to implement the result handler.
-In Java 8 or later, a lamba expression can be used instead.
+In Java 8 or later, a lambda expression can be used instead.
 For example, the following code executes the `addValues()` method of the service, passing the values 1, 2, 3, and 4 as arguments.
 The result of executing the method is 10:

     // Add values
     HashMap<String, Object> addValuesArguments = new HashMap<>();